johnsoncodehk/tsslint/README.md

 *   **VSCode**:
     1. Install the [TSSLint extension](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-tsslint).
-    2. (Optional) If you encounter issues importing `tsslint.config.ts` due to Node.js version mismatches, you can configure `typescript.tsserver.nodePath` to point to a Node.js 23.6.0+ executable:
+    2. (Optional) If you encounter issues importing `tsslint.config.ts` due to Node.js version mismatches, you can configure `typescript.tsserver.nodePath` to point to a Node.js 23.6.0+ executable.
-       ```json
-       {
-         "typescript.tsserver.nodePath": "/path/to/node-23.6.0"
-       }
-       ```
 *   **Other Editors**: Configure TSSLint as a plugin in your `tsconfig.json`:
     ```json
     {